iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___14.2/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.goodsam.responder 2 reviews"/>
 </p>

+> The app is not loading the page my details is fully.
+Only showing my name, verifying organisation and expiry date.
+I cannot get the rest the page to load.
+I need access to this to be able adjust the notification alter by turning off the siren when I am going into a meeting at work.
+Please help..<br> :date: __2021-05-17 12:22:14__

 > Tried to register right now.
 Filled in my details and upon pressing the register button got the notification: "Couldn't send the registration link to the email provided.
 Is the email correct?"
 Yes, it is correct, because I used the "Passwort forgotten" button that send me a resetting link to the same email.
 Now I can't go through registration, since the registration link never reached my inbox but apparently the email did, because "this email is in use". 🙄 Will give more stars later.<br> :date: __2021-05-12 07:04:09__

 > Registered to be a responder last year, still awaiting acceptance<br> :date: __2021-05-06 18:02:57__